andreasvc/subsequences/README.md

 Usage:
 ------

-    usage: lcs.py text1 text2 [--all] [--debug]
+    python lcs.py text1 text2 [text3 ... textn --batch dir] [--all] [--debug]

     text1 and text2 are filenames, each file containting one sentence per line, words space separated.
     Output will be a list of the longest common subsequences found in each sentence pair, preceded by its occurrence frequency and a tab.

         --all       enable collection of all longest common subsequences.
-            --debug dump chart with lengths of common subsequences for two sequences.
+        --debug     dump charts with lengths of common subsequences.
+        --batch dir compare text1 to an arbitrary number of other given texts, and write the results to dir/A_B for file A compared to B.
+        --bracket   input is in the form of bracketed trees:
+                    (S (DT one) (RB per) (NN line))